AVSLab/basilisk/src/fswAlgorithms/_GeneralModuleFiles/ekfInterface.rst

 -----------------

 This class provides an interface for Extended (and Classical) Kalman Filters.
 Modules which inherit from it will benefit from having the core functionality of these basic filters.
+This class inherits from the Kalman Filter interface.

 The math is derived primarily using the equations in Tapley, Schutz, and Born's Statistical Orbit Determination textbook Chapter 4.
 This contains further information on this module's mathematical framework, and the flow diagrams describing